 The Local Group and Virgo cluster are part of a larger long, narrow group called the Local SuperCluster, sometimes called the Virgo Supercluster since the Virgo cluster is close to the middle.
 The Local Group is close to one edge of the Local SuperCluster.
 In our scale model with the Milky Way the size of a mini-basketball, the Local Supercluster is about 190 meters long and the entire observable universe is about 49.5 kilometers in diameter.

 The scale models described above are just a few of the many you will find on the internet.
 In the next section, a scale model for Time will be given.
-Before you go there, though, check out Nikon's "Universcale" that goes from the nanoworld to the universe in a very cool way (link will appear in a new window).
+Before you go there, though, check out Nikon's "Universcale" that goes from the nanoworld to the universe in a very cool way (link will appear in a new window) or see Josh Worth's "If the Moon Were Only 1 Pixel" for a scale model of the solar system.
 Another page to check out for getting some perspective on our location and size in the universe is The Known Universe from the American Museum of Natural History (link appears in a new window and view the embedded YouTube six-minute video).
+Finally, Alex Gorosh & Wylie Overstreet posted a video of their construction of a true scale model of the solar system out to Neptune on a dry lake bed in Nevada.

 Go back to previous section -- Go to next section